Judy Chicago: Birth Project and PowerPlay

 From 1980 to 1985 Chicago created Birth Project.
 The piece used images of childbirth to celebrate woman's role as mother.
 Chicago was inspired to create this collective work because of the lack of imagery and representation of birth in the art world.
+Judy Chicago famously said "If men could give birth, there would be millions of representations of the crowning."
 The installation reinterpreted the Genesis creation narrative, which focused on the idea that a male god created a male human, Adam, without the involvement of a woman.
 Chicago described the piece as revealing a "primordial female self hidden among the recesses of my soul...the birthing woman is part of the dawn of creation."
 150 needleworkers from the United States, Canada and New Zealand assisted in the project, working on 100 panels, by quilting, macrame, embroidery and other techniques.
 The size of the piece means it is rarely displayed in its entirety.
 The majority of the pieces from Birth Project are held in the collection of the Albuquerque Museum.

 Chicago was not personally interested in motherhood.
 While she admired the women who chose this path she did not find it right for herself.
 In 2012, she said, "There was no way on this earth I could have had children and the career I've had."

 Overlapping with Birth Project, Chicago started working independently on PowerPlay in 1982: a series of large-scale paintings, drawings, cast paper reliefs and bronze reliefs.
 What both the series, however, have in common is that their subject matters deal with issues rarely depicted in Western art.
-The PowerPlay series was inspired by Chicago’s trip to Italy, where she saw the masterpieces of Renaissance artists representing the Western artistic tradition.
+The PowerPlay series was inspired by Chicago's trip to Italy, where she saw the masterpieces of Renaissance artists representing the Western artistic tradition.
 As Judy Chicago wrote in her autobiographical book: “I was to be greatly influenced by actually seeing the major Renaissance paintings.
 Looking at their monumental scale and clarity led me to decide to cast my examination of masculinity in the classical tradition of the heroic nude and to do so in a series of large-scale oil paintings.”

-The titles of the works such as "Crippled by the Need to Control/Blind Individuality, Pissing on Nature, Driving the World to Destruction, In the Shadow of the Handgun, Disfigured by Power", etc., indicate Chicago’s focus on male violent behaviour.
+The titles of the works such as Crippled by the Need to Control/Blind Individuality, Pissing on Nature, Driving the World to Destruction, In the Shadow of the Handgun, Disfigured by Power, etc., indicate Chicago's focus on male violent behaviour.
 However, the brightly coloured images of facial expressions and parts of male bodies express not only aggression and power but also vulnerability.
-Chicago's husband Donald Woodman posed for the piece "Woe/Man".
+Chicago's husband Donald Woodman posed for the piece Woe/Man.
 She depended “upon [her] own sense of truth, working from observation, experience, and, of course, [her] rage at how destructively so many men seem to act toward women and the world at large.”